 Baltimore organizations are taking a collective approach to make sweeping changes that are intended to fuel the city's economy and create more job opportunities for Baltimoreans.
 That's why now might be a great time to attend a Baltimore college so that you can prepare to take advantage of the possibilities.

 2. Diverse Economy

 The economy is not only diverse, but also vibrant.
 Strong growth is expected in many sectors.
 Although Baltimore-specific industry projections are not available, solid growth is projected throughout Maryland.
-And considering that the Baltimore-Columbia-Towson metropolitan area is home to approximately 46 percent of Maryland's population, it is likely that the city's industrial growth will be similar to that of the whole state.4
+And considering that, according to the U.S. Census Bureau, the Baltimore-Columbia-Towson metropolitan area is home to approximately 46 percent of Maryland's population, it is likely that the city's industrial growth will be similar to that of the whole state.

-The following industries are expecting substantial employment growth across the state during the decade from 2016 to 2026, according to data from the Maryland Department of Labor, Licensing, and Regulation (DLLR).5
+The following industries are expecting substantial employment growth across the state during the decade from 2016 to 2026, according to data from the Maryland Department of Labor.

 - Healthcare and social assistance—17.2 percent

 - Arts, entertainment, and recreation—7.9 percent